iyno-org/Holistic-Clinical-Neurosurgery/1. Spinal Cord/Tract Pathologies/tracts.typ

 Radiological Examination showed a small swelling at the level of the first lumbar vertebra.
 Histological Examination revealed that it was a meningioma.
 The tumor was removed by performing a laminectomy of the first, second and third lumbar vertebrae and the patient started to recover.
 Initially walking with a stick and later without one.

 The lateral spinothalamic tracts are responsible for pain conduction.
 Postural and vibrational sense is transmitted in the posterior white column in the fasciculus cuneatus (for the upper limb) and the fasciculus gacilis (for the lower limb).
 The difficulty in walking was due to the pressure on the corticospinal tracts in the lateral white column.
 This ultimately resulted in the paralysis of the muscles of the lower limbs.

+Let us first start with pain conduction.
+It is conducted through the lateral spinothalamic tract.
+See @fig:tracts for an illustration.

+#wideblock([
+  #figure(
+    image("images/spinothalamic tract.png"),
+    caption: [Figure showing the spinal cord tracts.
+The spinothalamic tract is labelled at the bottom and is present on both sides @tracts.]
+  ) <fig:tracts>
+])

 #pagebreak()